src-d/sourced-ce/docs/usage/commands.md

 ### sourced compose set

-Sets the active `docker-compose.yml` file providing either the name or index of the compose file to activate as you can get from 'compose list'.
+Sets the active `docker-compose.yml` file.
+Accepts either the name or index of the compose file as returned by 'compose list'.

 #### sourced restart